stefan736/mastodon_block_hashtags/README.md

    1. Go to Settings > Secrets and Variables > Actions
    2. Click New Repository Secret
    3. Supply the Name and Secret
+4. Finally go to the 'Actions' tab and enable the action.

 ### 3) Run locally